 By Danielle Barfoot, mom to a boisterous teen and freelancer who writes about parenting and education.
 She writes regularly for Impaq Education, a curriculum provider for home, tutor and school education.

-If you dread the thought of registering your child with the GDE, if you are anxious that your child’s placement will be less than ideal, or if you are simply curious about other options, here are a few alternatives to traditional government schools to consider.
+If you are anxious about the safety of your child, have discovered that your child thrives on individual attention, or if you are simply curious… about other options, here are a few alternatives to traditional government schools to consider.

 With many schools already oversubscribed, not to mention the state of public schools, more parents are opting for private education instead of using the public schooling system.
 Independent schools usually offer: